oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

 5. Using Bind Variables

     So far none of the examples in this lab have made use of bind variables.
-Bind variables must be passed as the second argument to the `execute()` function, and they can be provided as an array or an object.
-This tasks makes use of the simplified syntax based on an array.
+Bind variables must be passed as the second argument to the `execute()` function and they can be provided as an array or an object.
+This tasks makes use of the simplified syntax offered by an array.
 Note that the order of the variables inside the array representing bind values must be aligned with the placeholders from the query text.

     ```js
     <copy>